 - As this policy is “always on”, the database continues to grow.
 When an internal user sends a message, Mimecast captures the recipients email address and adds it to the database.

-With an Auto Allow policy, any inbound email from a sender listed in the Auto Allow database, are not subjected to the typical IP reputation and spam checks.
-Instead it will only be scanned for viruses.
+- Any inbound message from a sender listed in the Auto Allow database is not subjected to the typical IP reputation and spam checks.
+However it will still be scanned for viruses.

 - Auto-responses are sent (including Out of Office messages).

-- Suspected spam related emails are released from the Hold Queue or using the Digest, and the recipient subsequently replies to the sender.
+- Suspected spam related messages are released, and the recipient subsequently replies to the sender.

 Enabled by default, this policy determines if the Auto Allow List (AAL) of your account should be checked for the mail flow specified below.
-AAL entries are created automatically when messages are sent from internal users to outbound recipients.
-The recipient address is added to the AAL, so that they are marked as 'trusted'.
-When the external address sends a message to the internal user, your Mimecast account will check the AAL to see if the address is present.
-If it is, it allows the communication to bypass specific spam checks that are normally applied to the inbound email.
-The addition to the AAL does not apply to autoresponders (e.g. Out of Office messages).
+AAL entries are created automatically when messages are sent from internal users to outbound recipients, so that the recipient address is marked as 'trusted'.
+When the external address sends a message to the internal user, Mimecast will check the AAL to see if the address is present.
+If it is, the message bypasses spam checks normally applied to inbound mail.

 Malware and virus scanning is always applied.